歡迎 – Bienvenue – υποδοχή – Willkommen – Bienvenido

 The U.S. government mandates that schools use a system of tracking international students called SEVIS.
 Once your student is accepted, we will apply to SEVIS for an I-20 with a special barcode attached.
 Once we issue it, that I-20 should be taken to your consulate or embassy so that your visa can be issued.
 An I-20 WILL NOT be released until you have been accepted to Selwyn and have paid the $1,000 US enrollment deposit.

-Students that would turn 20 years of age before graduating from Selwyn cannot be considered for admission and should not apply.
+Students who would turn 21 years of age before graduating from Selwyn cannot be considered for admission and should not apply.

 Selwyn encourages every candidate for admission to visit our beautiful campus and participate in an interview, class visit and tour of the campus.
 If you cannot visit in person, we will schedule a Skype or telephone interview once all other application requirements have been met.